ros2/design/articles/node_lifecycle.md

     uint8 DEACTIVATING=14
     uint8 ERROR_PROCESSING=15

-### Transition result enumerations

-The messages used by the interface shall use the following enumeration for indicating the result of transitions.

-    uint8 TRANSITION_ERROR=0
-    uint8 SUCCESS=1
-    uint8 WRONG_PREV_STATE=10

 ### Life cycle state changes topic

 When the node's life cycle changes, it shall broadcast the following message on the `infra/lifecycle/state_change` topic.